 Although they are quiet, they are a very outgoing and friendly chicken breed and will enjoy interacting with their human caretakers.
 Barred Rock Plymouth chickens are exceptionally cold climate hardy.

 These little chickens also come in an array of attractive dark colors and are dependable egg layers.
 “Banties” lay a smaller white egg that tastes yummy, but are most often kept because of their exceptional maternal instincts.

-Bantams are excellent sitters and are frequently uses as surrogate moms for Rhode Island Reds, who are poor sitters.
+Bantams are excellent sitters and are frequently used as surrogate moms for Rhode Island Reds, who are poor sitters.

 This breed is often referred to as the “King of Poultry” due to their massive size.
 They are a heritage breed of chickens boasting hens that can grow to hit weights of up to 14 pounds.

 Brahma roosters have been known to weigh a little over 18 pounds.
 The average weight for a Brahma hen is around 10 pounds.
 They are an amazingly hardy breed and are dependable white egg layers.

 Brahmas are heralded the best winter layers and are even known best from October through May.

 Brahma hens are also quality sitters, but due to their bulk chicks can get trampled and squished during their first few days of life if left in the nest.